Conduct Informational Interviews

 What is an Informational Interview?

 An informational interview is a one-on-one meeting between an information seeker (i.e., student or career changer) and an information provider (i.e., industry professional).
 The seeker gathers in-depth information about career fields, positions of interest, and industry trends.
-While it is highly recommended to conduct informational interviews in person (the seeker is more memorable when seen and heard), it is acceptable to video chat or speak over the phone.
+While it is highly recommended to conduct informational interviews in person (the seeker is more memorable when seen and heard), it is acceptable to connect virtually or speak over the phone.

 Why You Should Conduct Informational Interviews